msfjarvis/msfjarvis.dev/content/about.md

 ### Work

-Presently, I am a Product Engineer at [Obvious] where I work with [Swiggy] to build client libraries for their new design system.
+Presently, I am a Product Engineer at [Obvious] where I work with on client projects surrounding design systems.
 Before that I worked at [Navana Tech] and [PRJKT Development LLC].

 For more details you can find the latest version of [my resume here].